besil/AuroraGraphManager/README.md

 Aurora Graph Manager is part of the software I developed for my MS thesis in Computer Science.
 The thesis was about community detection in big graphs.

-Aurora is an efficient in-memory implementation for directed, undirected, weighted and unweihted graphs, written in Java.
+Aurora is an efficient in-memory implementation for directed, undirected, weighted and unweighted graphs, written in Java.
 Most of the performance is given by the fastutil project (http://fastutil.di.unimi.it).

 I'm rewriting the code in Java 8, with functional idioms.
 With the original implementation, we could handle